-The Discover it® Cash Back card offers plenty of perks for cardholders who know how to utilize rotating categories.
-It also might be best to pair it with another, flat-rate card so your earning potential stays high.
+The Discover it Cash Back card offers plenty of perks for cardholders who know how to utilize rotating categories.
+Consider pairing it with another, flat-rate card so your earning potential stays high.

-Discover’s most well-known rewards card is Discover it Cash Back, which is a cash back card with category bonuses and no annual fee.
+Discover’s most well-known rewards card is the Discover it® Cash Back, which has category bonuses and no annual fee.
 Whether it makes sense for you, of course, is going to depend on your personal situation and what you value in a rewards card.

 What you need to know

 Here are the details on the Discover it Cash Back: